Mr-Tome/cpp-config-ini/README.md

 # CPP Template

-This is a cpp environment to learn and explore Differential Equation algorithms and implementations
+This is a cpp template project

 ## Getting Started